cpmpercussion/homepage/_posts/2013-07-03-everything-nothing-performance-this-sunday-7-july-6pm.md

 status: publish
 type: post
 published: true
+description: "Updates!
+Thanks to David and the audience for a great performance!
+Super-thanks to Rohan Thomson for taking some amazing photos on the night, here's a"
 ---

 **Updates!** Thanks to David and the audience for a great performance!
 Super-thanks to Rohan Thomson for taking some amazing photos on the night, here's a gallery!